What To Do If Your Parents Have No Retirement Savings

 Making small but smart financial choices can help their money last longer.

-It’s easy to save more money at the supermarket and online shopping nowadays.
+It’s easy to save more money at the supermarket and when shopping online nowadays.
 Your parents can even turn their receipts into cash if they have smartphones!
 If not, you can do it on your smartphone to help generate extra money.
-Check out my list of apps that turn receipts into cash and also this list of cashback sites to maximise your free cash back and savings.
+Check out my list of apps that turn receipts into cash, and also this list of cashback sites to maximise your free cash back and savings.

 It’s also about maximising the cash you and your parents have to ensure you get the most out of it.
 Check out my massive money-saving tips section and find some great deals on my voucher codes and free money pages!